JiangWeixian/rfcs/webpack-plugin-react-pages/000-intro.md

 # Unresolved questions

+- [ ] In dev mode, clear cache files each time, maybe listen file-system `add/remove`, remove changed file from cache.
-- [ ] in build mode, maybe should not clear cache before generate.
+- [ ] In build mode, maybe should not clear cache before generate.